jcj7292/sead/_posts/2025-08-07-new-member.md

 title:SEAD Lab Welcomes New PhD Student Yisheng Lu
 image: images/news/new-member.svg
 last_modified_at: ""
-excerpt: We are thrilled to have Yusheng joining our team.
+excerpt: We are thrilled to have Yisheng joining our team.
 ---